-(c) Minimum allocations
+(c) Minimum allocations7

-Each local area must receive an allocation amount for a fiscal year that is equal to at least 90 percent of the average allocation amount the local area received for an individual program for the preceding two fiscal years.
-If necessary to comply with the 90 percent minimum local area allocation requirement, funds needed to increase an allocation to a local area are obtained by ratably reducing the funds to be allocated to other local areas.
-If the funds allotted to the state based on the fiscal year appropriation are not sufficient to meet the 90 percent minimum allocation, the amounts allocated to each local area must be ratably reduced.
+For each of the youth, adult, and dislocated worker programs, a local area must not receive an allocation percentage for a fiscal year that is less than 90 percent of the average allocation percentage of the local area for the preceding two fiscal years.
+Amounts necessary to increase allocations to local areas to comply with the minimum allocation percentage requirement must be obtained by ratably reducing the allocations to be made to other local areas.
+If the amounts of WIOA funds appropriated in a fiscal year are not sufficient to meet the minimum percentage allocation requirement, the amounts allocated to each local area must be ratably reduced.